 - Responsible for Tuesday night overnight, family arena games, and all other children’s’ activities.

-- Note: the Children’s Wrangler also shares all other wrangler duties listed in the “Wrangler” Job Description including feeding on a rotating basis; pulling, tacking, brushing picking feet; etc. assisting in busing tables and washing dishes, etc. This position is not appropriate for those who are not strong “team players.”
+- Note: the Children’s Wrangler also shares all other wrangler duties listed in the “Wrangler” Job Description including feeding on a rotating basis; pulling, tacking, brushing picking feet; etc. assisting in busing tables and washing dishes, etc. However the unique responsibilities of dealing with children makes the Children’s Wrangler’s “fair portion” of chores much less than that of the adult wranglers.
+This position is not appropriate for those who are not strong “team players.”

 - Extensive child care and teaching/leading experience,